theneva/dissertation/src/method.md

 TODO: Add criteria for evaluating (use @hevner:dsr:2004)

 ## Learning from the industry: Interviews

+TODO: "The industry" could be "Practise field"?

+TODO: Why do we want/need to learn from the industry?
+Refer back to design science.
+Is there literature on this?
+Probably something in Oates/Yin on case studies

 Learning from the industry and establishing industry relevance can be done in a multitude of ways. @oates:2006 presented multiple research strategies for the information systems and computer science.
 Relevant research strategies include performing a survey using a questionnaire or short interviews, or a case study.